Court of equity: Medieval period

-The Chancery Division was established during the 13th century by the King after the dissemination of the Supreme Court of Judicature.
-Under the Chancellor’s privilege, the ‘King’s law’ triumphed in local courts.
-The division did not manage real cases, and instead performed functions affiliated with the King’s secretarial department.
-Given that the Chancery Division did not function as a court, judicial activity was still present.
-Limited discretionary power was provided, whereby the validity of the writs issued in courts were determined and only those in consimili casu were permitted.
-These were enforced only temporarily and could be overridden by the courts of law if they were deemed to be conflicting to the actual law of the land.
-As the administrative operations of the division began to rise through its implicit control of the King’s residuary influence, the Chancellor became responsible for dealing with the ‘prayers’ and ‘petitions’.
-This included letters of remedy, reliefs and grants on behalf of the King.
-During the 14th and 15th centuries the Chancery developed into an independent and boundless bureaucracy.
-Its formalised role involved originating writs regarding inheritance or the transfer of property, which performed as the justice’s authorization for initiating the claim in the King’s courts.
+The Chancery Division was established in the 13th century by the King after the separation of the Supreme Court of Judicature.
+Under the Chancellor's authority, the "King's law" prevailed in local courts.
+The division did not handle actual cases but performed functions associated with the King's secretarial department.
+Although the Chancery Division did not function as a court, judicial activity was still present.
+Limited discretionary power was provided, determining the validity of writs issued in courts and permitting only those in consimili casu.
+These were enforced temporarily and could be overridden by the courts of law if deemed to conflict with the actual law of the land.
+As the administrative operations of the division expanded through its implicit control of the King's residual influence, the Chancellor became responsible for addressing "prayers" and "petitions", including letters of remedy, relief, and grants on behalf of the King.
+During the 14th and 15th centuries, the Chancery developed into an independent and extensive bureaucracy.
+Its formalized role involved issuing writs regarding inheritance or property transfers, which served as the justice's authorization for initiating claims in the King's courts.

 Formative period

-During the 16th century, the modern system of equity and the Chancellor advanced into a body of recognised judicial features.
-As a result, the jurisdiction within the courts experienced more autonomy.
-This involved the Court of Chancery beginning to issue decrees at its own command without association to the King’s Council, the Chancellors becoming competent in the law and a more systematized role in the resolvent of petitions.
-As it formed into a substantive judicial court with increased power, other common law courts were anxious and defensive towards their jurisdiction.
-The court was one of specific jurisdiction with distinct procedures to that of the common law courts.
-For example, the Court of Chancery issued a common injunction in comparison to the common law injunctive relief.
+In the 16th century, the modern system of equity and the Chancellor evolved into a body with recognized judicial features.
+Consequently, the jurisdiction within the courts experienced greater autonomy.
+This involved the Court of Chancery issuing decrees independently of the King's Council, the Chancellors becoming proficient in law, and a more systematized role in resolving petitions.
+As it developed into a substantive judicial court with increased power, other common law courts became wary and defensive towards their jurisdiction.
+The court was one of specific jurisdiction with distinct procedures compared to common law courts, such as the Court of Chancery issuing a common injunction rather than common law injunctive relief.

 Period of systemisation

 The systemisation of equity is often credited to Lord Eldon and the introduction of the Judicature Acts in 1873.
-He rationalized the rules and principles found in modern equity today, in order to provide enhanced consistency and certainty.
+He rationalized the rules and principles found in modern equity today, to provide enhanced consistency and certainty.
 As a result, equity existed in conjunction with the common law.
-Prior to this, the Courts of Chancery experienced shortcomings and a “period of decline and stagnation” during the early 18th century.
+Prior to this, the Courts of Chancery experienced shortcomings and a "period of decline and stagnation" during the early 18th century.
 Such defects included jurisdictional delays, administrative complications, costly proceedings and burdensome processes.